parallaxsecond/parsec/README.md

 # **Testing the PARSEC Service**

+The `tests/all.sh` script executes all tests.

-You can execute unit tests with `cargo test`.
+You can execute unit tests with `cargo test --lib`.

-You can perform an integration test by using the
-[test client](https://github.com/parallaxsecond/parsec-client-test).
+The [test client](https://github.com/parallaxsecond/parsec-client-test) is used for integration testing.
 Check that repository for more details.
-The `ci/all.sh` script executes all of the unit tests and integration tests.

 # **Contributing**